Ghazal 186, Verse 1

 =The lover is being generous.
 Since he knows his enemy (the Rival? the Other?) is a weaker person, he chivalrously asks the Lord to be kind to the poor man, to spare him, to give him a lesser wound, and to give the lover himself the worst kind.

 =The lover is being selfish.
-Since he wants the 'best' kind of wound-- the deepest, the most incurable, the one that produces the most exquisite suffering-- for himself, he urges the Lord to relegate the second-rate wounds, the possibly curable ones, to the enemy
+Since he wants the 'best' kind of wound-- the deepest, the most incurable, the one that produces the most exquisite suffering-- for himself, he urges the Lord to relegate the second-rate wounds, the possibly curable ones, to the enemy.

 =The lover is being cruel.
 Since a wound for which there 'might' be able to be a cure [ho saktii ho] imposes on the wounded person the extra suffering of suspense (will he live, or will he die?), the lover is vindictively wishing on his enemy the worst kind of uncertainty.
+This is certainly a tertiary reading, but why should we rule it out?

-Compare {168,3}, which is even more clearly grappling with the ethics of what to wish one's enemy.
+Compare {168,3}, which is even more clearly grappling with the ethics of what to wish for one's enemy.